 Otherwise, the mortgage process is very similar to financing a year-round home.
 Loan approved will be based on an evaluation of the borrowers’ income, assets, credit score and history, other debts, equity position, and other factors.

 Many of the mortgage programs used to finance the purchase or refinance of a primary residence can also be used as a second home mortgage.
 With eLEND, you can choose from 30-year, 20-year, 15-year, and 10-year fixed rate mortgages.

 Which is the right home for you?
 Many factors will likely come into play when making this decision.
 Consider your budget, preferred location, the style of home you like, the amount of space you need, and your favorite features in a home.

 There may be several property types available depending on your location.

 - Single Family Homes: A stand-alone home, often with a surrounding yard, is a popular choice for the privacy it provides.
 It’s what many people envision when they think of “home.”

-- Mobile or Manufactured Homes: These are often an affordable option and great for those looking for a smaller home.
-Mobile homes tend to be more environmentally friendly than stick built homes as well.
+- Manufactured and Modular Homes: These are often an affordable option, and often tend to be more environmentally friendly than stick built homes.

 - Condos: Home buyers often select condos for their affordability, reduced maintenance, and because they are looking for a smaller living space.